eberlitz/eberlitz.github.io/_posts/2017-06-13-installing-an-updated-version-of-git-on-rhel7.markdown

 # Installing an updated version of git on RHEL7

-Go to this url [https://www.kernel.org/pub/software/scm/git/](https://www.kernel.org/pub/software/scm/git/) and get the name of the latest realease.
+Go to this url [https://www.kernel.org/pub/software/scm/git/](https://www.kernel.org/pub/software/scm/git/) and get the name of the latest release.

 Install dependencies: